 Covid-19 and the digitalisation of the world has massively increased the popularity and necessity that is e-learning.
-E-learning is booming as almost every topic, no matter how niche, can be accessed online and in your favorite sweatpants.
+E-learning is booming as almost every topic, no matter how niche, can be accessed online and in your favourite sweatpants.
 Author and e-learning researcher Donna J. Abernathy says:

 „Online learning is not the next big thing, it is the now big thing.”

 Some advantages of e-learning may seem obvious, but what are the disadvantages and for whom is e-learning suitable?
-In this article we will discuss both the pros and cons and present some tips for better learning success with a glimpse into the future of e-learning.
+In this article, we will discuss both the pros and cons and present some tips for better learning success with a glimpse into the future of e-learning.

 What is the definition of “E-Learning”?

 E-learning, also known as online learning or electronic learning, refers to the acquisition of knowledge through the use of electronic technologies and media channels.
-In a simpler language, e-learning is defined as “electronically enabled learning” that range from the countless “how to” videos on YouTube to e-learning platforms of universities or entire online study programs and digital masterclasses.
+In a simpler language, e-learning is defined as “electronically enabled learning” that range from the countless “how-to” videos on YouTube to e-learning platforms of universities or entire online study programs and digital masterclasses.

 In general, e-learning is carried out on the Internet, where learning materials are available at any time and any place.